core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ~~~~~~~~~~~
 {: #fig-oscore-p-s title="Establishment and Use of OSCORE between a Proxy and an Origin Server" artwork-align="center"}

-If P is considering to use Group OSCORE with the server S or with a set of origin servers comprising S, then the same as shown in {{fig-oscore-p-s}} applies, with the following differences:
+If P is considering using Group OSCORE with the server S or with a set of origin servers comprising S, then the same as shown in {{fig-oscore-p-s}} applies, with the following differences:

 * CTX_P_S denotes a Group OSCORE Security Context that P can use to protect the request over the communication leg between itself and the origin server(s).

-* The steps "Q3?", "Run EDHOC with S", and "Success?" are replaced by P joining the right OSCORE group.
+* The steps "Q3?", "Run EDHOC with S", and "Success?" are replaced by P joining the correct OSCORE group.
 A successful group joining results in P establishing CTX_P_S, while a failure results in forwarding the request to the origin server(s) without P protecting the request using Group OSCORE.

 # CoAP Header Compression with SCHC